shivajid/vertex_ai_maxtext_a3_mega/README.md

 ```
 To submit an A3 Mega job on Vertex you need:
 - Job json file, describe the job artifact
-- A Scrip to submit the job
+- A Script to submit the job

 We have the following file for the job json.
 This has all the NCCL environment specific to A3 Mega set up.
 - working_config_ported_supercomputer.json